Teen Treatment Center for Autism Spectrum Disorder

 Through experiential learning, our recreation programming provides opportunities for meaningful challenges and learning opportunities.
 During off-campus activities, we see tremendous growth in social skills, as well as a student’s ability to try new things and get outside their comfort zone.

-- Active Listening Social Skills for Teens on the Spectrum
+- The Myth of Multi-tasking: Organization Skills for Teens on the Spectrum